-Summary
+Summary - Executive agreed the service design for the new waste, recycling and street cleansing contract on 21 December 2023, the aim and principles of the Shared Service, are based around delivering services which are both financially and environmentally sustainable.

-Executive agreed the service design for the new waste, recycling and street cleansing contract on 21 December 2023, along with new aims and principles of the Shared Service, based around delivering services which are both financially and environmentally sustainable.
+Officers have completed a competitive dialogue procurement and are seeking a decision from Executive on the award of the contract to the preferred bidder.

-- Officers have completed a competitive dialogue procurement and are seeking a decision from Executive on the award of the contract to the preferred bidder. - In addition, officers are seeking agreement to a number of recommendations which affect the service mobilisation and are required for the successful delivery of the new services in 2025.
+In addition, officers are seeking agreement to recommendations which affect the service mobilisation and are required for the successful delivery of the new services in 2025.